NoragamiYa/maltego-telegram/README.md

 - Getting a linked Telegram channel group
 - Getting a list of Telegram group administrators
 - Getting a list of authors of a Telegram channel
+- Collect all forwarded & similar channels by Channel
 - Indexing of all stickers/emoji in Telegram channel
 - Identification of the creator of a set of stickers/emoji